qianhuiSenn/scRNA_cell_deconv_benchmark/README.md

 # Dataset
-The four pairs of Real Datasets (processed) and the downsampled datasets as mentioned in the manuscript are available through: https://drive.google.com/drive/folders/1famn_tRVT_Es0GgFng508QggXcqETPCJ?usp=sharing
+Four pairs of Real Datasets (processed) and the downsampled datasets mentioned in the manuscript are available through: https://drive.google.com/drive/folders/1famn_tRVT_Es0GgFng508QggXcqETPCJ?usp=sharing
 # Simulation Datasets
 Please find the corresponding Rscripts for simulation data.
 # Run the Rscripts with Docker